Palolo875/kensho-1/replit.md

 ### Testing Infrastructure
 - **Vitest Configuration**: Unit tests for core components (MessageBus, OfflineQueue, OrionGuardian, Managers, Monitoring) with 61+ test cases
+  - **Known limitation**: Vitest 3.2.4 has a deserialization error with tinypool/child_process in Replit environment
+  - Affects all Vitest tests; manual/E2E tests used as workaround
 - **Monitoring Tests**: 20 comprehensive tests for MetricsCollector and PerformanceMonitor
   - Counters with tags
   - Timing statistics with precise percentile validation (±0.005 tolerance)